-i) 7-2-4/1 for the floating substructure and, where applicable, the tower a.
+i) 7-2-4/1 for the floating substructure and, where applicable, the tower with special attention to tower pedestal and foundation and its connection to the substructure.

+a.
 All units over 5 years of age are to have the continued effectiveness of corrosion control methods in uncoated ballast tanks verified.